Children's Museum of Pittsburgh

 The Children’s Museum of Pittsburgh provides equal employment opportunities to all employees and applicants for employment without regard to race, color, ancestry, national origin, gender, sex (including pregnancy), sexual orientation, marital status, religion, age, disability, gender identity, results of genetic testing, veteran or military status, or any other characteristic or trait protected by local, state, or federal law.

-If you are interested in applying for this position, please complete our online application found at: https://pittsburghkids.org/job/jobs.
-In addition, please submit a resume and cover letter.
-Please follow the instructions on the application site.
+If you are interested in applying for this position, please complete our online application found at: https://pittsburghkids.org/job/jobs and submit a resume and cover letter.

 Thank you for your interest.